 To me, a camera is like a back-stage pass to the unexplored world.
 The act of carrying one somehow allows me to shed my introversions and just boldly go.
 It seems that people usually say yes to all manner of ridiculous requests by a polite person attempting to create art with a camera.

 While I spent many years exposing and occasionally developing film, I now find myself firmly entrenched in the digital photography camp.
 The act of discovering and capturing worthy images in a camera certainly is exhilarating.
-But to me the joy of the discovery process begins all over again upon exposing those images to the almost endless variety of computer processing techniques.
+But the joy of discovery begins all over again upon exposing those images to the almost endless variety of computer processing techniques.
 It’s a way of finding more diamonds among the gravel; images I would’ve rejected on film might turn out to be gems in their own right.

 In years past, I fiddled with cameras and other creative pursuits on the odd weekend, while paying the bills toiling as a reporter and/or editor for a variety of newspapers.
 Later, I worked for digital news operations, helped a major cable TV corporation launch its broadband Internet service, and founded a company creating database applications for the petroleum and medical industries, among other things.